Apocalypse Zero: Reception

 Due to the use of gratuitous violence and repulsive imagery, critical reception to Apocalypse Zero in the west has been largely negative.
 John Oppliger of AnimeNation called the Apocalypse Zero OVA "the most viscerally violent and gruesome anime" he has seen and "arguably the most grotesque anime ever made".
 Animerica called Apocalypse Zero the "Best Anime Splattervision" in its "Best of the Best" awards.
 "When a 45-minute video features a scene where someone's face is sucked off, and that's not even the most shocking thing in the video," the magazine proclaimed, "you know you'll be getting your horror-show money's worth."

 Despite this, the manga was well received and popular in Japan.
 Apocalypse Zero managed to be one of the finalists for the 1997 Tezuka Osamu Cultural Prize, losing out to Doraemon by Fujiko Fujio.

 Context

-The Japanese title is an allusion to An Encouragement of Learning (Gakumon no Susume) from Yukichi Fukuzawa, an important early Japanese advocate during Meiji Restoration.
+The Japanese title is an allusion to An Encouragement of Learning (Gakumon no Susume) from Fukuzawa Yukichi, an important early Japanese advocate during Meiji Restoration.